 VB: In the past three years the Hindutva forces are fixing their agenda on the country.
 They are raising such issues which are difficult to counter by the political parties for the fear of losing the ‘Hindu’ votes.
 Whether it is ‘terrorism’, beef, cow or nationalism debate, it is aimed at occupying the sole moral high ground for being the ‘sole’ authority on the issue on behalf of India.
 Everyone else except them and their allies therefore becomes villain.
 How can such agendas are countered politically.

-RP: The idea of white paper on the issue of Cow slaughter, beef trade, cattle fares, the importance of Cow /buffalo in agrarian economy is a good one.
-There is immense lack of information, gaps in popular knowledge about these issues.
+RP: The idea of a white paper on the issue of Cow slaughter, beef trade, cattle fares, the importance of Cow /buffalo in the agrarian economy is a good one.
+There is an immense lack of information, gaps in popular knowledge about these issues.
 The knowledge of these will ensure that people don’t then blindly support or ignore the Cow vigilantes.
 But the point is why this government should do this.
 Such a move will harm their political agenda.
 Probably a Peoples’ white Paper on the issues may be a more realistic idea.

 VB: What do you think the idea behind ‘ anti Romeo Squad’ by the Uttar Pradesh government?
 Government failed to protect individuals against the Khap dictates and yet it encouraged people to adopt anti constitutional provisions in denying youths to enjoy right to choice.
 Why, in your opinion, the Uttar Pradesh government adopted such tactics.